Company setup

 That timing is not luck and it is not normal across the market.
 It is the consequence of the work done before submission:

-• the source-of-funds documentation was gathered early, in the form the bank will actually want to see,
+• the source-of-funds documentation was gathered early, in the form the bank asked for,

 • and the profile itself is straightforward.

 This is not a claim that all UAE bank accounts open in 3 to 4 working days.
-They don’t.
+They don't.
 On medium-complexity profiles (layered ownership, unusual activity, mid-relocation residency), the same bank will take longer.
 On high-friction profiles (substance gaps, source-of-funds ambiguity, activity-licence mismatches), it can take materially longer or be declined outright.
-The corporate-banking page sets out the three profile bands in more detail.
+The corporate-banking page sets out the three levels of complexity in more detail.

 Operational onboarding — what happens once the account is open